CVE-2026-10019

 Google · Chrome

-An integer overflow vulnerability exists in the ANGLE graphics library component of Google Chrome prior to version 148.
+An integer overflow vulnerability exists in the ANGLE graphics library used by Google Chrome, which could result in application-level issues.

 Executive summary